James Thompson (fighter): Strikeforce

-Thompson revealed at the Dream 12 press conference that he has three more fights for his Strikeforce contract.
+Thompson revealed at the Dream 12 press conference that he had three more fights for his Strikeforce contract.

 ZT Fight Night: The Tournament

 Thompson competed in the ZT Fight Night Tournament for £10,000 along with 7 other fighters on 30 January 2010.
 He avenged his first career loss against Tengiz Tedoradze in the quarterfinals, his first win in nearly three years, breaking a five-loss streak.
 He was then knocked out by the eventual tournament winner, Rob Broughton.

 DREAM return

 Rumours that Thompson could face Ikuhisa Minowa at DREAM 16 surfaced.
 However it was later revealed that Minowa would face Satoshi Ishii at DREAM 16.
 Thompsony instead fought DEEP veteran Yusuke Kawaguchi and lost via a controversial Split Decision.
 Many believed the two majority decision judges were biased towards the Japanese home country fighter after Thompson retained top position and did much more damage at the end of the first and throughout the second round.